beskay/gas-guide/BASICS.md

 This is also referred to as memory explosion since the cost of expanding memory is not linear but quadratic.

-Run `forge test --mc MemoryTest -vvvv` to see the gas costs and the costs of memory expansion in detail.
+> Run `forge test --mc MemoryTest -vvvv` to see the gas costs and the costs of memory expansion in detail.
+The optimizer has to be disabled to show accurate gas costs.

 ## Storage